awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 1. Select **Agent queues**\.

-1. Under Agent queues, select the agent queues to include in the report in the drop\-down\.
+1. Under **Agent queues**, select the agent queues to include in the report in the drop\-down list\.

 1. Choose **Apply**\.
 The report now shows metric data for the selected agent queues\.